-But if it’s a full recline you want, you can’t go wrong with the budget-friendly GTPlayer Gaming Chair.
+But if it’s a footrest you want, you can’t go wrong with the budget-friendly GTPlayer Gaming Chair.
 For other great reclining office chairs with footrest, click here.

 The only office chair on the list with the ability to lean forward is the Alera Elusion.
 It’s well-priced, and leaning forward can help if you want to work closer to your desk.

 #1) Is it ergonomic to lean back in a chair?